pwhittlesea/pwhittlesea.github.com/_posts/2024-09-28-adding-maps-to-my-travel-posts.md

 1. I add a new post with a map definition
 2. I commit
 3. pre-commit fails because `generate-maps` exited with a code of 1 as it created a new unstaged file
-4. An unstaged svg is in the working directory, but I don't notice and commit again
+4. An unstaged SVG is in the working directory, but I don't notice and commit again
 5. `generate-maps` does not fail because it thinks nothing needs to change
 6. The commit is successful :sob: